elithaxxor/Steganography-Tool/proposals.md

 - Package the tool using PyInstaller for easy distribution.
 - Implement optional in-memory encryption for sensitive payloads.
 - Provide a plugin marketplace to share community extensions.

+### Additional Ideas
+- Create a Python API for scripted workflows and automation.
+- Explore GPU-accelerated steganalysis with pre-trained models.
+- Run third-party tools in lightweight containers for isolation.